AlexBurnes/cpp_modules/README.md

 * master - C++20 modules as Conan package libraries; this project installs and uses them.
 Modules are in separate projects:
     * Logger module: https://github.com/AlexBurnes/module_logger
     * Prefix module: https://github.com/AlexBurnes/module_prefix

+# Build in docker container

+Build:

+    docker-build

+Run:

+    docker-run

+Note: Not yet complite, there is a trouble to build project and modules with clang and std::format.
+Error: fatal error: 'format' file not found